-What we learned from Pete Carroll Friday: Russell Wilson at his best, Jamarco Jones a revelation and defense a little frustrating
+What we learned from Pete Carroll: D.J.
+Fluker’s injury status, Russell Wilson’s film and more

 RENTON — A few feet can make a world of difference in how a football coach feels the day after a game.

-Had Greg Zuerlein’s last-second field goal not drifted just a bit to the right, then Pete Carroll would have spent his Friday press conference talking about a devastating loss (and even further lamenting the team’s failure to close out the game on defense, which he acknowledged left him frustrated).
+Had Greg Zuerlein’s last-second field goal not drifted just a bit to the right, then Pete Carroll would have spent his Friday news conference talking about a devastating loss (and even further lamenting the team’s failure to close out the game on defense, which he acknowledged left him frustrated).

 But as Carroll said, the Rams “had a chance to win it and didn’t get it done.
 Obviously we are happy to take it.
 They (wins) are hard to come by.’’